Gotta Serve Somebody: Covers

-Shortly after the song's release, Devo, in disguise as a Christian-based cover band, Dove, performed "Gotta Serve Somebody" regularly on the last leg of their Duty Now for the Future tour, featuring Devo mascot Booji Boy on vocals, stating "We used to do devil music like that band Devo, but then Jerry (...) sat on a Bob Dylan record", parodying Dylan's recent conversion.
+Shortly after the song's release, Devo, in disguise as a Christian-based anagram cover band, Dove, performed "Gotta Serve Somebody" regularly on the last leg of their Duty Now for the Future tour, featuring Devo mascot Booji Boy on vocals, stating "We used to do devil music like that band Devo, but then Jerry (...) sat on a Bob Dylan record", parodying Dylan's recent conversion.

 The song has been covered by over 50 additional artists.
 Among the most notable versions are those by Shirley Caesar, Willie Nelson, Natalie Cole, Pops Staples, Etta James, Aaron Neville, Mavis Staples, Eric Burdon and Judy Collins.

 A 2011 live recording from Levon Helm and Mavis Staples appears on the 2022 album Carry Me Home.

 American funk band Vulfpeck covered the song in their 2022 album Schvitz.

 Live performances

-Dylan has performed the song over 500 times in concert between 1979 and 2021.
+Dylan has performed the song over 500 times in concert since 1979.
 The live versions he has performed in more recent years feature almost entirely new lyrics, as seen in his "Mondo Scripto" art exhibition in 2018.
 A live version performed with the Grateful Dead in 1987 was included on the officially released live album Dylan and the Dead.
 An additional seven versions of the song (five live performances from 1979-1980, a studio outtake and a tour rehearsal) were included on the box set The Bootleg Series Vol. 13: Trouble No More 1979–1981 in 2017.

 The song was performed on Saturday Night Live, Oct.
 20th 1979.
 Eric Idle was the host that night.